Schema Extension

 This page describes configuration of Extensible object types midPoint feature.
 Please see the feature page for more details.

 MidPoint has quite a rich user schema with many attributes that are common for most IDM deployments.
-But if there are attributes that are not really common the best option is to extend user schema.
-It is quite easy.
-The User schema is extended by adding appropriate XSD schema to the midPoint installation.
-The schema extension is stored in the database as a SchemaType that contains an attribute for the schema in XSD format.
+But if there are attributes that are not really common the best option is to extend object schema, e.g. for user, for role, for organization etc. It is quite easy.
+The object schema is extended by adding appropriate XSD schema to the midPoint installation.
+The schema extension is stored in the database as a SchemaType.
+Therefore, the primary and recommended way to add and edit custom attributes in schema extension is through the GUI panels.
 You can also use the XSD file in the midPoint home directory as in previous versions.

 Example